LRQ-DiT: Log-Rotation Post-Training Quantization of Diffusion Transformers for Image and Video Generation: Method

 We follow DuQuant to construct an approximate rotation matrix $\hat{\mathbf{R}}$ for suppressing channel-wise outliers.
 First, the channel with the largest outlier concentration, $c^*$, is identified.
 A rotation matrix is greedily updated by swapping $c^*$ to the first channel and applying an orthogonal rotation $\mathbf{Q}$:

 where $\mathbf{E}_{c^*}$ is a switch matrix exchanging the first and $c^*$ columns, and $\tilde{\mathbf{R}}$ is an initialized orthogonal matrix.
 We perform $n$ greedy updates on the top-$k$ influential channels to obtain $\hat{\mathbf{R}}_{1}$, which mitigates outliers more effectively than a fixed Hadamard matrix.
 To further balance inter-block outlier distributions, channels are reordered in a staggered manner by sorting their numerical ranges and alternately assigning them across blocks, denoted as an orthogonal matrix $\mathbf{P}$.
 After permutation, another rotation $\hat{\mathbf{R}}_{2}$ is applied to further smooth residual outliers, effectively improving low-bit quantization performance.
 Our adaptive rotation scheme effectively mitigates both types of outliers while balancing computational cost and quantization performance.
+The adaptive rotation scheme is particularly effective for DiT models, as it handles the two types of outliers in different ways to balance efficiency and performance.
 Notably, the entire strategy is training-free, avoiding expensive optimization for hundreds of linear layers in DiT models.
 Using the calibration data, we apply additional rotations to about 5\% of layers that exhibit Salient Outliers.
 Simply setting the threshold to 1 yields satisfactory results in practice.
+The resulting computational overhead during inference is negligible compared to the performance benefits achieved.
+We can achieve satisfactory results by simply setting the threshold to 1.
+With the help of calibration data, we only perform additional processing on 5\% of the layers that contain salient outliers.
+Compared to the benefits gained, the overhead introduced during the inference phase is negligible.